fgl27/isu/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Kernel Adiutor.
+    You should have received a copy of the GNU General Public License along with iSu.
 If not, see <http://www.gnu.org/licenses/>.